 An interesting person that uses breathing and meditation exercises to brave the cold is Wim “The Ice Man” Hof.
-He is capable to maintain his body temperature at a constant level by influencing his autonomic nervous system, even when exposed to extreme cold temperatures.
-His abilities allowed him to stand for over 70 minutes with his body fully submerged in 1500 ibs of ice cubes and broke the Guinness World Record for the farthest swim under ice (in ice cold water of course).
+He is capable of maintaining his body temperature at a constant level by influencing his autonomic nervous system, even when exposed to extremely cold temperatures.
+His abilities allowed him to stand for over 70 minutes with his body fully submerged in 1500 lbs of ice cubes and broke the Guinness World Record for the farthest swim under ice (in ice cold water of course).

 G) The benefits of cold water exposure and advantages of taking a cold shower:

 If that wasn’t enough motivation for you to take a cold shower, then here are the benefits of cold exposure in a brief overview:

 - Stimulates your immune system: Exposure to cold water can raise the metabolic rate of your body which creates heat.
 Furthermore, exposure to cold water can lead to an increase in white blood cells that are important to protect the body from disease, as shown by a Czech study in 1996.
 This thesis was supported by another study on the effects of winter swimming that showed that red and white blood cells increased significantly after swimming in cold water.
 Further research has shown that winter swimmers have an improved antioxidative protection, which can reduce the risk of disease.